 To protect the Begum from anyone seeing her, the Qudsia Bagh was built with very high perimeter walls.
 During the revolts of 1857 British soldiers and families living near Kashmere Gate took refuge in Qudsia Bagh because of these high walls.

 Most of the buildings in Qudsia Bagh were destroyed during the rebellion in 1857 but parts of the Shahi Masjid (Royal Mosque), the Hathi Darwaza (Elephant Gate) and two other pavilions survived.
-Some of the plaster work and elements that were popular in Mughal architecture like floral designed arches and carved niches are still visible.
+Some of the plaster work and elements that were popular in Mughal architecture like floral carved arches and niches are still visible.

 • Hours & Cost: 24/7 but go during the day; free